 Normally, both you and your enemies go down in one hit, making your mission simultaneously easier and a lot more difficult.
 Even if you kill the three guys in the bathroom with a swing of the baseball bat, two gunmen might charge in and shoot you in down before you get a chance to react.
 Living and dying are just a split second apart, so good reflexes and some careful planning are key.
 This ain’t a game for old men.

 This also ain’t incredibly long.
-It consists of 15 levels (served as chapters) that take a few minutes to complete.
-Hotline Miami provides a little replayability though, thanks to a variety of animal masks you can collect as make your way through the game.
-Each of these has a different effect and bonus (e.g. killer doors, easier time finding weapons, better range or sight, etc), which can change the gameplay around if you look hard enough for them.
+It consists of 20 levels (served as chapters) that take a few minutes to complete.
+Hotline Miami provides a little replayability, though, thanks to a variety of animal masks you can collect as make your way through the game.
+Each of these has a different effect and bonus (e.g. killer doors, easier time finding weapons, better range or sight, etc.), which can change the gameplay around if you look hard enough for them.

 Hotline Miami suffered from some technical problems that are not related to actual gameplay at release.
-There was a weird error that showed up after installing the game, relating to a C++ plugin that once is closed, immediately started the game up and never showed up again.
-The Steam overlay is currently incompatible, only showing a hilarious option on startup asking if you want to enable Steam in-game, stating that it “it might not work”.
-The aforementioned C++ error was fixed in a post-release patch but no word has been given in regards to the overlay issue.
+There was a weird error that showed up after installing the game, relating to a C++ plugin that, once closed, immediately started the game and never showed up again.
+The Steam overlay is currently incompatible, only showing a hilarious option on startup asking if you want to enable Steam in-game, stating that it “it might not work.”
+The aforementioned C++ error was fixed in a post-release patch, but no word has been given in regards to the overlay issue.